Cambridge University Press: History

 In 1949, the press opened its first international branch in New York.

 The press moved to its current site in Cambridge in 1963.
 The mid-century modern building, University Printing House, was constructed in 1961–1963.
 The building was designed by Beard, Bennett, Wilkins and Partners.

 In 1975, the press launched its English language teaching publishing business.

 In 1981, the press moved to a new site on Shaftsbury Road.
 The Edinburgh Building was purpose-built with an adjoining warehouse to accommodate the press's expansion.
 It was built in 1979–80 by International Design and Construction.
-This site was sold to Cambridge Assessment in 2015 for the construction of the Triangle Building.
+The site was demolished in 2017 to make way for the construction of Cambridge Assessment's Triangle Building.

-In 1986, the press acquired the long-established Bible and prayer-book publisher Eyre & Spottiswoode, which gave the press the ancient and unique title of The Queen's Printer.
+In 1989, the press acquired the long-established Bible and prayer-book publisher Eyre & Spottiswoode, which gave the press the ancient and unique title of The Queen's Printer.

-In 1992, the press opened a bookshop at 1 Trinity Street, Cambridge, which is the oldest-known bookshop site in Britain as books have been sold there since 1581.
+In 1992, the press opened a bookshop at 1 Trinity Street, Cambridge, which was the oldest-known bookshop site in Britain as books have been sold there since 1581.
 In 2008 the shop expanded into 27 Market Hill where its specialist Education and English Language Teaching shop opened the following year.
 The press bookshop sells Press books as well as Cambridge souvenirs such as mugs, diaries, bags, postcards, maps.

 In 1993, the Cass Centre was opened to provide sports and social facilities for employees and their families.

 In 1999, Cambridge Dictionaries Online was launched.

 In 2012, the press sold its printing operation to MPG Books Group and now uses third parties around the world to provide its print publications.

 In 2019, the press released a new concept in scholarly publishing through Cambridge Elements where authors whose works are either too short to be printed as a book or too long to qualify as a journal article could have these published within 12 weeks.

 In 2021, Cambridge University Press merged with Cambridge Assessment.
-The new organisation is called Cambridge University Press & Assessment.
+The new organisation was called Cambridge University Press & Assessment.

+In 2022, Amira Bennison was elected chair of the Cambridge University Press academic committee, replacing Kenneth Armstrong.